 When we introduced the lesson on the evolution of buses in Automation Evolutionary Trends we showed control connectivity evolving from manual to pneumatic to 4-20mA to fieldbus to Industrial Ethernet.
 Each step improved manufacturers’ ability to install, commission, operate, and maintain their production lines.
 The step to fieldbuses provided the benefits of reduced wiring, additional information, and faster diagnostics.
 It […]

 PROFINET is a mechanism to exchange data between controllers and devices.
-Controllers could be PLCs, DCSs, or PACs.
-(Programmable Logic Controllers, Distributed Control Systems, or Programmable Automation Controllers.)
+Controllers could be PLCs, DCSs, or PACs (Programmable Logic Controllers, Distributed Control Systems, or Programmable Automation Controllers.).
 Devices could be I/O blocks, vision systems, RFID readers, drives, process instruments, proxies, or even other controllers.
-PROFINET exchanges data quickly and deterministically.
-Required speeds vary depending on the application; process instruments […]
+Fast and Deterministic PROFINET exchanges data quickly and deterministically.
+Required speeds vary depending on the […]

 What is a GSD File?
 A PROFINET General Station Description (GSD) file is a description of an IO device provided by the device manufacturer.
 The contents of the GSD consists of configuration information, parameters, modules, diagnostic and alarms, and vendor and device identification.
 To discuss the latter two in a little more detail, the vendor identification (vendor ID) is a number […]